blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 `Positive Integer List or Text` is a data type where the values are _either_ a list of instances of the `Number` data type **or** an instance of the `Text` data type

 Valid values include: `[]`, `[1, 2]`, `[1, 2, 3]`, `"Hello"`, and so forth.

-> 💭 Note that all ways of creating _new_ data types involve using and further modifying at least one other data type.
-A nice consequence of this is that all data types are indirectly (or directly) related to top-level primitive data types.

 # Reference-level explanation